Hepno/Hepno/README.md

 - 🔭 I’m currently working on **[HepOS](https://github.com/Hep-OS)**

-- 🔨 Some tools I use are **Arch Linux, Dracula, Papirus icon set, and Alacritty**
+- 🔨 Some tools I use are **Debian Linux, Dracula, Papirus icon set, and Alacritty**

 - ⚡ Fun fact: **My favorite cheese is cheddar and halloumi.
 I don't like eggs, they are disgusting.**